zheminzhou/PEPPAN/docs/source/usage/parameters.rst

 	  -h, --help            show this help message and exit -g GFF, --gff GFF     [REQUIRED] generated PEPPA.gff file from PEPPA.py.
 	  -p PREFIX, --prefix PREFIX
-							[Default: Same prefix as GFF input] Prefix for all outputs.
+				[Default: Same prefix as the GFF input] Prefix for all outputs.
 	  -s SPLIT, --split SPLIT
 				[optional] A folder for splitted GFF files.
 	  -P, --pseudogene      [Default: Use Pseudogene] Flag to ignore pseudogenes in all analyses.
-	  -m, --matrix          [Default: False] Flag to NOT generate the gene present/absent matrix(.Rtab) -t, --tree            [Default: False] Flag to generate the gene present/absent tree -a CGAV, --cgav CGAV  [Default: -1] Set to an integer between 0 and 100 to apply a Core Gene Allelic Variation tree.
+	  -m, --matrix          [Default: False] Flag to NOT generate the gene present/absent matrix.
+	  -t, --tree            [Default: False] Flag to generate the gene present/absent tree.
+	  -a CGAV, --cgav CGAV  [Default: -1] Set to an integer between 0 and 100 to apply a Core Gene Allelic Variation tree.
 				The value describes % of presence for a gene to be included in the analysis.
 				This is similar to cgMLST tree but without an universal scheme.
 	  -c, --curve           [Default: False] Flag to generate a rarefraction curve.